tonyjurg/Create_morpheus_TF_dataset/Decoding_Morpheus_output/README.md

 * [Digital Classicist Wiki](https://wiki.digitalclassicist.org/Morpheus)
 * Python package [Morphkit](https://tonyjurg.github.io/morphkit/) providing a clean and easy to use method to analyse the Morpheus analytic blocks.
 * The notebook [OBSOLETE-Morpheus_Morphological_Extractor.ipynb](OBSOLETE-Morpheus_Morphological_Extractor.ipynb) is an earlier implementation.
-* [Analyses limits](analysis_limits.ipynd): There is a capping of 25 Morpheus analyses blocks for a single word.
+* [Analyses limit](analysis_limit.ipynd): There is a capping of 25 Morpheus analyses blocks for a single word.

 # Version